mih/Psignifit-3.x/doc-src/INSTALL_WINDOWS.rst

 Installing the command line interface (optional)
 -------------------------------------------------

-Download the file ``psignifit_cli_3_beta_installer.exe`` from `sourceforge <http://sourceforge.net/projects/psignifit/files/>`_ and run it.
+Download the file ``psignifit_cli_3_beta_installer_<date of the snapshot>.exe`` from `sourceforge <http://sourceforge.net/projects/psignifit/files/>`_ and run it.
+This is a windows installer and can be installed as usual.
 Follow the instructions on the screen.
 At the end of the installation, you will be asked whether you want to add psignifit-cli to your environment path.
 You should leave this box checked.
 You will not be able to use psignifit from within Matlab if you uncheck this box!

 Testing your installation